jfarrimo/frycook/en/latest/_sources/tutorial.txt

 ====================

-The first thing you'll want to do is to install the python requirements on the machine you'll be running frycooker on.
+The first thing you'll want to do is to install the python requirements on the machine you'll be running frycooker.py on.
 They're contained in the requirements.txt file in the setup directory of the sample globule.
 I generally use a virtualenv for things like this, but it will work just fine if installed globally as well::

     $ cd sample/setup